Jury selection begins in Bella Vista’s man third trial on charges he abused his son to death

 Maurice Isaiah Torres, 6, died March 30, 2015, at a Bella Vista medical clinic, according to court documents.

 Mauricio Torres is charged with capital murder and battery.
-He has pleaded not guilty to the charges.
-If convicted of capital murder, Torres will be sentenced to life imprisonment without the benefit of parole or the death penalty.
+He has pleaded innocent to the charges.
+If convicted of capital murder, Torres will be sentenced to death or life imprisonment without the benefit of parole.

 Prosecutors are seeking the death penalty.